CALL for GRANTS for the Southern African Association of Geomorphologists Conference (Oudtshoorn, South Africa, 15-18 July 2025)

 Important dates and deadlines

-• 31st August, 2024: Agreement on thematic sessions
+• 31st August 2024: Agreement on thematic sessions

-• 30th September, 2024: Thematic sessions programme available
+• 30th September 2024: Thematic sessions programme available

-• 30th September, 2024: Abstract submission open (RCG and YGs Intensive Course)
+• 30th September 2024: Abstract submission open (RCG and YGs Intensive Course)

-• 30th September, 2024: Registration open (RCG and YGs Intensive Course)
+• 30th September 2024: Registration open (RCG and YGs Intensive Course)

-• 28th February, 2025: Abstract submission closed
+• 31st January 2025: Abstract submission closed – extended to 23rd February!

-• 30th April, 2025: Early bird registration closed
+• 15th May 2025: early bird registration closed

-• 15th May, 2025: Conference programme available
+• 1st August 2025: conference programme available

-• 12 – 15th September, 2025: Intensive Course for Young Geomorphologists (Sinaia, Romania)
+• 12 – 15th September 2025: Intensive Course for Young Geomorphologists (Sinaia, Romania)

-• 12 – 15th September, 2025: Pre-conference field trips
+• 12 – 15th September 2025: pre-conference field trips

-• 16 – 18th September, 2025: Conference (Timișoara, Romania)
+• 16 – 18th September 2025: conference (Timișoara, Romania)

-• 19 – 22nd September, 2025: Post-conference field trip
+• 19 – 22nd September 2025: post-conference field trip

 IAG Photo Contest – winner July 2024